jdlehman/switcheroo/docs/components/Switcher.md

 ### location (default: 'hash')

 By default `window.location.hash` is used to match paths.
 If `location` is set to 'pathname', then `window.location.pathname` is used instead.
+Under the hood, it is using `window.location[this.props.location]`, so you can use `search` or any other valid property on `window.location`.

 ### defaultHandler